Bing tracking

 Karolynn Lestrud '68Karolynn Lestrud ’68 is a retired photography and publishing industry professional; a former board member in historic preservation and performing arts organizations; and an active volunteer in arts, education, and theater.
 She is a founding member of both the Steamboat Springs and the Routt County Historic Preservation Advisory Boards in Colorado.
 Lestrud also has served as president and as a board member for the Perry-Mansfield Performing Arts School and Camp and continues as a volunteer tour guide and archivist.
 Lestrud also works with children’s education programs as a storyteller in the Steamboat Springs Chapter of the Spellbinders organization.
 After earning a bachelor’s in English and French education at Augsburg, Lestrud completed a master’s degree in linguistics at the University of Oregon.
 She was elected to the Augsburg Board of Regents in 2017.

 Terry Lindstrom, Ph.D. ’73Terry Lindstrom, ’73, PhD, is a retired distinguished research fellow at Eli Lilly and Company, where he served for more than 31 years.
 He holds numerous patents supporting life-changing drugs, including Evista, for osteoporosis, and Cymbalta, an antidepressant also used to treat anxiety and musculoskeletal pain.
 His research has resulted in more than 115 abstract and peer reviewed papers with several national and international lectures.
 He also is a past chair and served on the Indiana Medicaid Drug Utilization Review Board for 18 years creating drug formularies and instituting and maintaining best practices in drug utilization in Indiana.
 Today, Lindstrom continues to serve as a drug discovery consultant, participates in research for treatment of drug resistant tuberculosis, and volunteers with the Augsburg Undergraduate Research and Graduate Opportunities program giving lectures, meeting with students about their research, and collaborating with Augsburg science faculty.
 Lindstrom earned bachelor’s degrees in chemistry and biology from Augsburg and completed a PhD in pharmacology at the University of Minnesota followed by a biochemistry postdoctoral fellowship at Michigan State University.
-He was elected to the Augsburg Board of Regents in 2018 and serves as the chair of the Strategic Enrollment Management Committee.
+He was elected to the Augsburg Board of Regents in 2018.

 Michael C. Maxey Michael C. Maxey served as the 11th president of Roanoke College in Salem, VA.
 He was elected president in 2007, at which time he had already served the college for 22 years in various capacities, and retired in 2022.
 As president, Maxey focused on student learning and success and the campus quality of life.
 He was committed to a close relationship between the college, its students, and the local community for the betterment of all.
 Maxey is a strong advocate for liberal arts colleges, contending that the skills learned through the intellectual and leadership opportunities there serve our democracy by preparing outstanding citizens.
 On the national level, Maxey is active with numerous educational organizations.
 He served as chairperson of the Lutheran Educational Conference of North America (LECNA) and on the executive committee of Council of Presidents of the Evangelical Lutheran Church in America (ELCA).
 In 2022 he served as chair of the board of the Council for Independent Colleges.
 He is past chairman of the network of ELCA colleges and universities.
 At the local level, Maxey served as chair and vice chair while on the United Way of Roanoke Valley board of directors.
 He also serves on the board of directors of the Business Council of the Roanoke-Blacksburg Region and the Roanoke Regional Chamber of Commerce board of directors.
 Maxey was named citizen of the year by the Salem-Roanoke County Chamber of Commerce in 2007.
 The Salem Rotary Club recognized him as Citizen of the Year in 2022.
 He has twice been named a Paul Harris Fellow by the Salem Rotary Club.
 He also served as past board of directors chair of Salem Historical Society.
 Maxey is a member of College Lutheran Church in Salem.
 He earned a bachelor of arts degree in history and a master’s degree in counselor education at Wake Forest University.
 Later, he earned a certificate of advanced graduate study at the University of New Hampshire and attended the Institute of Education Management at Harvard University.
 He and his wife, Terri, reside in Salem, VA.